New York LLC Tax Structure 2025 – How LLCs are Taxed

 Sales and Use Tax

 The State Sales and Use tax rate in New York is 4%.
 Tax-exempted goods are food, medications, clothing, and gas.
-Other local taxing jurisdictions, such as cities and counties may impose an additional sales tax.
+Other local taxing jurisdictions, such as cities and counties, may impose an additional sales tax.

 Corporate Franchise Tax

 New York levies a tax on certain businesses for the right to exist as a legal entity and do certain business in the state.
-LLCs are exempt from paying the corporation business tax unless they file their taxes as corporations.
+LLCs are exempt from paying the corporate business tax unless they file their taxes as corporations.

 Federal Self-Employment Tax